 - The assessment is the result of the analysis of more than 250 variables declared by the company and verified by the Ecomundis audit team

 Delta Tecnic, a technology partner specialized in masterbatch solutions for the cable and PVC industry, has obtained the level B accreditation corresponding to its Sustainability Index with value RS-1085 in the RS26000 Report generated on the Right Supply platform.
-This assessment is the result of the analysis of more than 250 variables declared by the organisation and verified by the Ecomundis audit team.
+This assessment is the result of the analysis of more than 250 variables declared by the organization and verified by the Ecomundis audit team.

 The report is based on the ISO 26000 standard and the UN 2030 Agenda, and is compatible with the UN Global Compact Progress Report.
 This document objectively reflects the values, policies, indicators and actions of Delta Tecnic in terms of corporate social responsibility and good governance.